IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

 (full file can be found `here <https://github.com/IdentityServer/IdentityServer4/blob/master/samples/Quickstarts/1_ClientCredentials/src/Client/Program.cs>`_)

-.. note:: Copy and paste the access token from the console to `jwt.io <https://jwt.ms>`_ to inspect the raw token.
+.. note:: Copy and paste the access token from the console to `jwt.ms <https://jwt.ms>`_ to inspect the raw token.

 Calling the API
 ^^^^^^^^^^^^^^^